Skip to main content

 • asynchronous execution

-• webhook-based or polling-based result delivery
+• polling-based result delivery through lamina_status

 • typed outputs